 Plus, with a few basic tricks, you can uncover data that would normally be difficult to find.

 Recently, Google rolled out the new Google Ads experience.
-But they didn’t update the Keyword Tool at first.
+And now they have reworked the keyword planner completely as well.

 Previously, the Keyword Tool would give you a few options to choose from: